BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-03-11-using-roslyn-codefixprovider-guard-clauses.md

 {% endhighlight %}

-If you run it to launch a Visual Studio sandbox and you create a sample with code that will fire a warning of this type, you should be able to see something like the follow image.
+If you run it to launch a Visual Studio sandbox and you create a sample with code that will fire a warning of this type, you should be able to see something like the following image.

 ![Result CodeFixProvider]({{ site.url }}/images/2016_03_11/resultCodeFixProvider.png)